 Which companies offer the cheapest rates for Mercedes-Benz GLC-Class

-State Farm offers the cheapest car insurance rates for Mercedes-Benz GLC-Class at an average annual cost of $1,995 a year or $166 monthly, based on CarInsurance.com’s rate analysis.
+State Farm offers the lowest car insurance rates for your Mercedes-Benz GLC-Class, with an average cost of $1,995 per year or $166 each month, based on CarInsurance.com’s study.

 Explore our expert guide to the cheapest cars to insure in 2025